-The name is what draws people to the restaurant.
-Kd’s Southern Cuisine, owned by NBA MVP Kevin Durant.
+The name is what drew people to the restaurant.
+Kd’s Southern Cuisine is the former restaurant that Kevin Durant owned in OKC when he played for the Thunder.
 The name, more specifically, the owner is the sole reason I chose to dine at Kd’s.

-Kd’s looks like an unpretentious café in a new development, but it’s actually a fine restaurant flawlessly delivering southern cuisine, ambiance and a jaw-dropping customer experience.
+Kd’s looked like an unpretentious café in a new development, but it was actually a fine restaurant flawlessly delivering southern cuisine, ambiance and a jaw-dropping customer experience.

-So here’s my experience at Kd’s.
+So here’s my experience at what was once Kd’s.
 Once seated, the hostess handed us menus bound in leather.
-The leather on the menu casing was strong, worn and beautiful, like a pair of beloved cowboy boots.
+The leather on the menu casing was robust, worn and beautiful, like a pair of beloved cowboy boots.

 And when I opened the menu, it lit up like a Christmas tree.
 Lighted menus!
 What a novel idea.
 This is especially helpful to those of us who are ready for readers or those who have left them behind.
 It was as easy to read the menu as it is for me to read a book on my Kindle in a completely dark room.
 Kd’s had me at lighted menus.